 “Why didn’t you come to me?” she asked.

-Elena gave a broken little laugh.
 “I cleaned your offices for three years.
-You never knew my name.”
+You never learned my name.”

-Then the security chief’s radio crackled.
+The security chief’s radio crackled.

-“Signora,” a voice said, tight with urgency, “Valdini is trying to leave through the north drive.”
+“Signora, Valdini is trying to leave through the north drive.”

-Vittoria stood.
+Vittoria rose.

 “Bring him back.”